radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 # Empirical data & Quality Control (QC)

 ## Command line interface (CLI) basics
 The CLI provides a way to navigate a file system, move files around, and run commands all inside a little black window.
 The down side of CLI is that you have to learn many at first seemingly esoteric commands for doing all the things you would normally do with a mouse.
-However, there are several advantages of CLI: 1) you can use it on servers that don't have a GUI interface (such as HPC clusters); 2) it's scriptable, so you can write programs to execute common tasks or run analyses; 3) it's often faster and more efficient that click-and-drag GUI interfaces.
+However, there are several advantages of CLI:
+1) you can use it on servers that don't have a GUI interface (such as HPC clusters)
+2) it's scriptable, so you can write programs to execute common tasks or run analyses
+3) it's often faster and more efficient that click-and-drag GUI interfaces.

 For now we will start with 4 of the most common and useful commands:

 ```
 (base) jovyan@493222dbc32d:~$ pwd